roboticsmick/LSSR_GPS_BASE_STATION/README.md

 * 7.4V LIPO WITH XT30 CONNECTION
 * C++ (platformIO)

-Software will be open-source, but is currently a work in progress.
-I am hoping I can implment the RadioLib library (https://github.com/jgromes/RadioLib) with the Teensy.

-Case design will also be shared, but needs a few more refinements to better secure the antenna bracket.

 All PCB design and modelling was done using Fusion360.

-The board and schematic files were saved for Eagle 9.X compatibility in the hopes that would make the files more accessible?
+PCB boards were printed by JLCPCB.

-I'm just starting my 4th year of Engineering at Queensland University of Technology, Australia.
-Majoring in Mechatronics with the goal of working on PCB design for satellites.
+I'm starting my 4th year of Engineering at Queensland University of Technology, Australia.
+Majoring in Mechatronics with the goal of being an astro roboticist, working on designs for satellites.